NickdevC/weekend-warrior-react/README.md

 * Favicon - Used to create favicon for app.
 * AmIResponsive - Used to check responsiveness on multiple devices.
 * DrawSQL - Used to create and display model structures.
+* Canva - Used to design to appp logo

 [Return to contents](#contents)